How to Build a Bat House

 Before adding the side pieces, apply caulk.
 This seals the bat house to help keep the heat inside.
 Baby bats need a warm home - reaching 80 to 100 degrees Fahrenheit in July.

-Next you use your power drill to attach on the side pieces.
+Next you use your power drill to attach the side pieces.
 Since these pieces are rather narrow, they can easily split.
 A way to avoid splitting is to pre-drill the holes with a drill bit that is smaller than the size of your screw.
 Then, when you drill in the screws, they go in much easier and your wood stays whole.

 Next, attach the top two pieces of plywood.
 First caulk to ensure a snug fit.
 Then follow the same advice for drilling and attach the larger of the two top pieces.